-- Review your condiments: Go through all the condiments and remove those items with high-fructose corn syrup, partially hydrogenated oils (PHO), and anything with food coloring (color additives) or artificial preservatives.
-PHOs contain heart-unhealthy trans-fats; and, according to a recent study, artificial coloring agents and artificial preservatives aggravate Attention Deficit Hyperactivity Disorder (ADHD) symptoms.
-Finally, look at the expiration dates on your remaining condiments and discard the ones that have expired.
+- Review your condiments: Go through all the condiments and remove those items with high-fructose corn syrup, partially hydrogenated oils, and anything with food coloring (color additives) or artificial preservatives.
+Partially hydrogenated oils contain heart-unhealthy trans-fats; and, artificial coloring agents and artificial preservatives can aggravate Attention Deficit Hyperactivity Disorder (ADHD) symptoms.
+There are so many new higher quality condiments that are not made with refined vegetable oils such as soybean and canola oil.
+Next time you are at the grocery store, look for Primal or Paleo condiments that use avocado oil and olive oil as their primary oils to replace old mainstays.
+As you evaluate your condiments, look at the expiration dates and discard expired products or that you do not use.

-- Get rid of the margarine: While you’re at it, pitch the margarine in the trash because it’s a PHO.
-Unless you are sensitive to dairy, organic butter or ghee (used in moderation) is a healthier option.
-If you’re sensitive to dairy, Earth Balance Buttery Spread or Miyoko’s European Style Cultured Butter are delicious butter substitutes and are readily available in most grocery stores!
+- Choose Grandma’s Butter or Best Quality Vegan Alternatives: We do not recommend butter spreads such as margarine because they often contain processed vegetable oils and historically have been a leading source of Partially Hydrogenated Oils.
+If you are not sensitive to butter, we recommend organic grass-fed or pasture rasied butter or ghee (used in moderation) as a healthier option.
+If you are sensitive to dairy, Earth Balance Buttery Spread or Miyoko’s European Style Cultured Butter are delicious butter substitutes and are readily available in most grocery stores!
 You can also try cooking with cold- or first-pressed, extra-virgin olive oil.
-Buy brands in dark glass or opaque containers, as the light will not oxidize the oil.
+Buy brands in dark glass or opaque containers, to prevent light from oxidizing the oil.
 Do not buy “light” or reduced-fat versions, and store your olive oil in a dark, cool spot in your pantry.

-- Glass storage is best for food: Pull our all the prepared foods.
-If you can’t remember when you made it or bought it, throw it away!
-Store the prepared foods you’re keeping in clear glass containers.
-Glass containers have several benefits.
-They are a time saver, as they allow for a quick visual assessment of what you do or do not have.
-It’s also healthier to reheat meals in glass rather than plastic because there is no concern about the release of harmful chemicals (like phthalates) into your food.
+- Glass storage is best for food: Glass containers have several benefits and are a nice update for a clean refrigerator.
+They are a time saver, as they allow for a quick visual assessment of what food you are storing.
+We only recommend reheating or freezing meals in glass rather than plastic because there is no concern about the release of harmful chemicals (like BPA and phthalates) into your food.
 While the initial cost of glass containers can be more expensive, they will outlast and outperform their plastic counterparts.
 Glass doesn’t bend or melt in the dishwasher or microwave, and unlike plastic, it doesn’t stain.
-So, in the long run, glass is more cost effective and more environmentally responsible, since you won’t throw it away as often.
+In the long run, glass is more cost-effective and more environmentally responsible since you won’t throw it away as often.